logo

 Morning Consult Logo

-• Voters are most likely to want Trump to focus on costs for goods and services, and specifically health care affordability, following a campaign that was dominated by voters’ concerns about inflation.
+• Voters are most likely to want Trump to focus on lowering prices for goods and services, and specifically health care affordability, following a campaign that was dominated by voters’ concerns about inflation.

-• Despite his and Musk’s high-profile efforts with the newly created Department of Government Efficiency, voters have not become more likely to see Trump prioritizing a reduction in the size and scope of the government (47%) since he’s taken office, which just 29% of voters said should be a “top priority.”
+• Amid his and Elon Musk’s high-profile efforts with the Department of Government Efficiency, just 29% of voters say that a reduction in the size and scope of the U.S. government should be a “top priority,” while 49% said it is for Trump, a record low.

 Trump’s performance on the issues